 Callable Step-Up Bonds

-The issuer of bonds recognizes that at some time in future the interest rates may fall below the bond’s coupon rate, thus redeeming these high coupon rate bonds & replacing it with low coupon rate bonds will be beneficial cost wise.
-This is especially applicable for step-up bonds as with passing time the coupon rate on step-up bonds increases, and if the interest rates fall it would be a loss to issuers.
+The issuer of bonds recognizes that the interest rates in the market may fall below the bond’s coupon rate at some time in the future.
+Thus redeeming these high coupon-rate bonds & replacing them with low coupon-rate bonds will be beneficial cost-wise.
+This is especially applicable for step-up bonds as, with the passing of time, the coupon rate on these bonds increases, and if the interest rates in the market fall, it would be a loss to issuers.
 For this reason, most step-up bonds come with a callable feature.
-This means when the interest rates fall, the issuers use the callable feature to call back (redeem) the step up bonds to avoid future losses.
+This means when the interest rates fall; the issuers use the callable feature to call back (redeem) the step-up bonds to avoid future losses.

 Types of Step-Up Bonds

-There are mainly two types of step-up bonds as follows:
+There are mainly two types which are as follows:

-When there is only one increase (or step-up) in coupon rate of the bond over a bond life cycle, such bonds are referred to as single step-up bonds or notes.
+When there is only one increase (or step-up) in the coupon rate over a bond life cycle, we call such bonds single step-up bonds or notes.
 For example, a 5-year step-up bond might have a coupon rate that is 5% for the first two years & then increases to 6% for the last 3 years.

-When there is more than one change (or multiple step-up) in the coupon payments of the bond over bond a life cycle, such bonds are referred to as multi step-up bonds or notes.
-Our previous example is that of a multi step-up bond where the step-up bond could have a 5% coupon rate for the first two years, 5.5% for the third and fourth years, and 6% for the fifth year.
+When there is more than one change (or multiple step-ups) in the coupon payments over the bond’s life cycle, such bonds are multi-step-up bonds or notes.
+Taking into account the previous example, it can be a multi-step-up bond where the bond could have a 5% coupon rate for the first two years, 5.5% for the third and fourth years, and 6% for the fifth year.

-As discussed earlier, most step-up bonds come with the callable feature.
-This means during falling interest rates the issuer will force the investors to redeem the bonds.
-Thus it can never be surely determined whether investors will get the advantage of higher interest rates or not.
+As discussed earlier, most of these bonds come with the callable feature.
+This means the issuer will force the investors to redeem the bonds during falling interest rates.
+Thus it is hard to determine whether investors will get the advantage of higher interest rates or not.